Master of Arts in Psychology: Concentration in Mind, Brain & Behavior

 Upper Division/Graduate Units (6 units)

-in psychology or allied fields approved by graduate major advisor.
+in psychology or allied fields approved by a graduate major advisor.